 Animal Medical Center San Rafael

-Featured Care Guides
+Feline Care Guides

-All Care Guides
+Feline Care Guides

 Asparagus fern (also called emerald feather, emerald fern, sprengeri fern, plumosa fern, and lace fern) is toxic to dogs and cats.
-The toxic agent in this plant is sapogenin—a steroid found in various plants.
+The toxic agent in this plant is sapogenin—a steroid found in a variety of plants.
 If a dog or cat ingests the berries of this plant, vomiting, diarrhea, and abdominal pain can occur.
 Allergic dermatitis (skin inflammation) can occur if an animal is repeatedly exposed to this plant.

 Fleas are blood-feeding parasites that can infest many species of birds and mammals.
 Although fleas on dogs and cats don’t infest people, fleas may bite people if an area is heavily infested.
 Flea infestation is one of the most common medical problems veterinarians see, and pets suffer greatly from this condition.
 Flea bites can trigger severe allergic reactions in some pets.
 The intense itching caused by flea infestation causes pets to scratch and bite themselves.
 This can lead to skin wounds, skin infections, and general misery for your pet.
 Even if your pet is not allergic to flea bites, fleas can transmit serious diseases, such as bartonellosis (the bacteria that causes “cat scratch disease” in people), and other parasites, like tapeworms.

 Glucocorticoids (primarily cortisol) and mineralocorticoids are two important types of hormones produced by the body’s adrenal glands.
 Glucocorticoids and mineralocorticoids help regulate numerous complex processes in the body and participate in critically important functions.